Module Hamiltonians

 \[ \frac{\epsilon_\mathbf{i}}{\hbar \omega_x} = (i_x + 1/2) + \eta_y (i_y+1/2) + \ldots.\]

-The factors $\eta_y, \ldots$ allow for anisotropic trapping geometries and are assumed to be greater than 1
+The factors $\eta_y, \ldots$ allow for anisotropic trapping geometries and are assumed to be greater than 1 so that $\omega_x$ is the smallest trapping frequency.

 Matrix elements $V_{\mathbf{ij}}$ are for a delta function potential calculated in this basis